Student Orientation Materials

 • Gentrification and Change

-• People and Community in the DTES
+• People and Community in the Downtown Eastside

 The series comes with discussion guides for students viewing the videos on their own and for individuals facilitating the video series.